 Reporting Protocol: A staff or client with onset of symptoms (per guidelines in point 1 above), exposure to someone who tested positive, or a positive test themselves must immediately inform their supervisor (or if a client, your staff contact) and will be excluded from programming (see below).
 The supervisor will complete the online COVID-19 Symptom, Exposure and Test Reporting Form.
 If reporting a positive case, the supervisor will immediately inform St. David’s Center leadership.

 Exclusion and Return Protocol: A staff or client with onset of symptoms (per guidelines in point 1 above), exposure to someone who tested positive, or a positive test themselves will be excluded from programming and will be allowed to return according to a combination of:

-Vaccinated Staff Exception: Fully vaccinated staff and adults do not need to report or exclude due to exposure.
+Vaccinated Staff and Clients Exception: Fully vaccinated staff and clients do not need to report or exclude (quarantine) after an exposure.